Tanziti/tanziti/README.md

 ## Full-time Coder.
-Part-time Trophy Hunter on PLaystation Network. 👋
+Part-time Trophy Hunter on Playstation Network. 👋
 ### I like making simple foods with fancy names (Currently on Creme Brulee)

 <!--